Welcome to the Games Academy library page!

 Meet your Librarian

-I'm Rachel Browning, your Academic Liaison Librarian.
-I'm here to help you with research, whether that's for your projects or your written assignments.
+Hello!
+I'm Victoria Rees, your Academic Liaison Librarian.
+I'm here to help you with research, whether that's for your practice or your written assignments.
 Although research is exciting it can also feel tricky at times -so do get in touch or book an appointment for help.
 I look forward to hearing from you!

 Improve your search skills

 Hints and tips to help you to find what you need.

 Picking the right keywords is an important part of the research process and can really affect your search results.